Alistair Smythe

 Alistair Alphonso Smythe (/smaɪθ/) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of the superhero Spider-Man, and the son of Spencer Smythe.
 After his father dedicated his life to eliminating Spider-Man and died as a result, Alistair inherited his Spider-Slayer legacy and developed a hatred for the web-slinger.
 He turned to a life of crime to exact revenge on Spider-Man, and created a new generation of Spider-Slayers to kill him, but this only resulted in Alistair getting paralyzed from the waist down.
 Later, he encased his body in a bioorganic carapace that allowed him to walk again, in addition to giving him superpowers, and adopted the alias of the Ultimate Spider-Slayer.

-The character has been adapted from the comics into several forms of media, including animated series and video games.
-Actor B.J.
-Novak played Alistair Smythe in the 2014 film The Amazing Spider-Man 2.
+The character has been adapted from the comics into several other forms of media, including animated series and video games.
+Actor B. J. Novak portrayed Alistair Smythe in the 2014 film The Amazing Spider-Man 2.
 IGN ranked him as Spider-Man's 9th greatest enemy.

 Publication history

-Alistair Smythe first appeared in The Amazing Spider-Man Annual #19 (November 1985).
-He was created by Louise Simonson and Mary Wilshire.
+Alistair Smythe first appeared in The Amazing Spider-Man Annual #19 (November 1985) and was created by writer Louise Simonson and artist Mary Wilshire.
 He died in The Superior Spider-Man #13 (September 2013).